AkhileshThite/figment-articles/Build-a-Social-Media-DApp-and-Deploy-it-on-Polygon.md

 ```
 *Code snippet from matic truffle docs.*

-**If you are dealing with any errors while deploying the Smart Contracts to Polygon (Matic) then check out the "Dealing with different errors" section of [Deploying and Debugging the Smart Contracts on Polygon]() tutorial on Figment learn**
+**IMPORTANT:- If you are dealing with any errors while deploying the Smart Contracts to Polygon (Matic) then check out the "Dealing with different errors" section of [Deploying and Debugging the Smart Contracts on Polygon]() tutorial on Figment learn.**